evolbioinfo/gotree/README.md

 *  annotate:    Annotate internal nodes of a tree with given data
 *  brlen:       Modify branch lengths
     * clear       Clear lengths from input trees
-    * multiply    Multiply lengths from input trees by a given factor
+    * scale       Scale lengths from input trees by a given factor
 	* setmin      Set a min branch length to all branches with length < cutoff
 	* setrand     Assign a random length to edges of input trees
 *  collapse:    Collapse branches of input trees